 I then had to have a check to make sure my tubes weren’t blocked.
 This was a gory procedure.
 In the stirrups I went; an egg shaped device was inserted, and opened up, and then a catheter was fed through it up in to my ovaries.
 They then released some dye and if it flows through and down, the tubes aren’t blocked.
 If no dye comes out – you’re blocked.
 The dye filtered down just fine, but unfortunately something happened which meant I also bled pretty uncontrollably all over the floor for about 15 minutes.
 It was painful.
 It was undignified.
 Procedures like that take a little piece away from you as they are so violating.

 I spent hours and hours googling it, hours looking at what could be causing it, only to realise that the science just isn’t advanced enough to explain to us why this is happening.
 As we were undergoing these tests, I had more miscarriages.

 By the time we got to 2020 it felt like all our friends had had children, while we were still trying to crawl at a snail’s pace to having a viable pregnancy.
-As the doctors said there’s nothing medically wrong with us, they recommended we tried a procedure called IUI.
+As the doctors said there’s nothing medically wrong with us, they recommended we try a procedure called IUI.

 On day 3 of my cycle, I had to start injecting a drug called Gonal-F. The injection is fairly easy – the needle comes pre-filled so you just set your dose on the pen, and then grab a bit of fat on your tummy and inject it in.
 This stimulates your eggs so instead of 1, you grow 2 or 3 to increase your chances.
 About 7 days later, you’re back in stirrups getting the wand again to see how many follicles are growing, and all being well you then trigger ovulation to release the eggs with another shot and go back to the clinic 36 hours later for the sperm to be placed in there too.